quii/learn-go-with-tests/roman-numerals.md

 `MCMLXXXIV` is 1984 for instance.

-That looks complicated and it's hard to imagine how we can write code to figure this out right from the start but as this book stresses a key skill for software developers is to try and identify "thin vertical slices" of _useful_ functionality and then **iterating**.
-The TDD workflow shows us a clear path as to how to do this.
+That looks complicated and it's hard to imagine how we can write code to figure this out right from the start.

+As this book stresses, a key skill for software developers is to try and identify "thin vertical slices" of _useful_ functionality and then **iterating**.
+The TDD workflow helps facilitate iterative development.

 So rather than 1984, let's start with 1.